 Clone, edit, commit, push and pull can be performed using Git directly from the command line, by using a Git client, or via the web interface.
-The first option is shown in the sections Clone & Commit via HTTP and Clone & Commit via SSH.
-The last option is detailed below.
+The former option is shown in the sections Clone & Commit via CLI.
+The latter option is detailed below.

 The user in these examples is

 knut the polar bear and its repository is